 Integration has significantly changed how health and social care services are planned and delivered across Scotland.
 The HSCP Board is responsible for the integrated planning of a wide range of community health and social care services for adults and children.
 The delivery or arrangement of those services is then carried out by the Council and the Health Board on behalf of the HSCP Board, in line with its strategic and financial plans.
-The HSCP Chief Officer is responsible for the management of planning and operational delivery on behalf of the Partnership.
-An illustration of these governance arrangements is provided in Annex 2.
+The HSCP Chief Officer is responsible for the management of planning and operational delivery on behalf of the Partnership overall.
+An illustration of these governance arrangements is provided in Annex 1.

 The East Dunbartonshire HSCP is one of six in the Greater Glasgow and Clyde area.
 To ensure consistency and for economy of scale, some health services are organised Greater Glasgow-wide, with a nominated HSCP hosting the service on behalf of its own and the other five HSCPs in the area.
-East Dunbartonshire HSCP hosts specialist children's services and primary care oral health on behalf of NHS Greater Glasgow and Clyde.
-A full list of the health and social care services and functions delegated to the HSCP Board is set out in the Integration Scheme.
+A full list of the health and social care services and functions delegated to the HSCP Board is set out in the Integration Scheme.1

-Every HSCP Board is required to produce a Strategic Plan that sets out how they intend to achieve, or contribute to achieving, the National Health and Wellbeing Outcomes (see Annex 4) and should also have regard to the National Integration Delivery Principles (see Annex 5).
+Every HSCP Board is required to produce a Strategic Plan that sets out how they intend to achieve, or contribute to achieving, the National Health and Wellbeing Outcomes (see Annex 3) and should also have regard to the National Integration Delivery Principles (see Annex 4).
 Strategic Plans should consider how to best meet the particular population needs of their areas and should also set out their plans for localising services into smaller communities within their overall geography.